-Some timers have unique features, such as the DIG BO9D Hose-End Timer which has an option to run higher flow rates at lower inlet pressures.
+Some timers have unique features, such as the DIG BO9D Hose-End Timer which has the option to run higher flow rates at lower inlet pressures.
 A multitude of timers have options to install rain and soil sensors to prevent overwatering when it rains; one example being the Irritec GreenTimer Pro.
-Examples of other sensor compatible timers that we carry are displayed in the table below:
+Examples of other sensor-compatible timers that we carry are displayed in the table below:

 For those looking to use something a little more environmentally friendly, and want to harness the great power of renewable energy via the sun, we carry a few options for solar-powered timers that might be right up your alley: